shadowtime2000/easy-dom/README.md

 #### Advantages

 If you replace a reference to `document` with `DOM`, you save around 5 bytes.
 That means, if you have 23 `document` references, instead of adding 112 bytes to your website, you are decreasing the size by 3 byte.
 So if you have more than 22, you decrease the size by even more!
+But let me give you some bigger numbers:
+If
+ - `jquery` started using this they would reduce their bundle size by over 1kb!
+ - `react` started using this they would reduce their bundle size by 1.3kb!
+ - `angular` started using this they would reduce their bundle size by 2.3kb!